datacamp-content-public/courses-building-and-optimizing-triggers-in-sql-server/slides/chapter_1_4ac6d7e2ecae5b05febe9a86521c1950.md

 `@script`
-I have used the CREATE TRIGGER statement and INSTEAD OF INSERT function.
+I 've used the CREATE TRIGGER statement and INSTEAD OF INSERT function.
 Then, create a variable named 'MajorId' by selecting the 'MajorId' from Major table joining the Insereted table on the 'MajorName' columns from both tables.
 Why we join 'Major' table with Inserted table?
 As we know from the previous course, Inserted table is a special table in SQL that contains the new inserted data.
 We join them to take the 'MajorName' from Inserted table and retrieve 'MajorId' from 'Major' table.
 Then, insert that 'MajorId' along with Students' Names and cities into the'Student' table.
 Also, we need to raise an error to terminate the process if the 'MajorName' is not valid and 'MajorId' related to it would be null.
 Now,if I execute The INSTEAD OF INSERT trigger and INSERT statement the row will be added to the view.